bollebeer/misja-resume/content/projects/witteveenenbos.md

 title: Build a data platform to support KPI dashboards
 date: 2018-02-11T17:41:05.000Z
 description: >
-  Witteveen + Bos is a consultancy and engineering firm consisting of many independent business units.
-In order to monitor the performance of the business units, the idea of ​​KPI dashboards has been developed.
-A proof of concept has shown that it is necessary to develop a data platform to make possible to create KPI dashboards.
-My role was to design a suitable solution consisting of a modern data platform using Microsoft Azure.
-I was responsible for drawing up the project plan, making the initial architecture and the designs based on the architecture.
+  Witteveen + Bos is a consulting and engineering company consisting of many independent business units.
+To monitor the performance of the business units, the idea of KPI dashboards was developed.
+A proof-of-concept showed that there was a need to develop a data platform that would allow the creation of KPI dashboards.
+My role was to design a suitable solution which consisted of a modern data platform using Microsoft Azure.
+I was responsible for creating the project plan, initial architecture and designs based on the architecture.
 tags:
   - GoDataDriven
   - Data Mesh